christofolo/christofolo.github.io/musictheory.md

 The distance from the 1st note to the 3rd note is larger.
 It is 4 frets (half steps) apart in a Major scale.

-In music, the distance between two notes is called an interval.
+In music, the distance between two notes is called an __interval__.
 The interval that spans 3 notes is called a "Third".
 For example, A to C♯ is a "Third" and A to C is also a "Third".
 Both thirds span 3 note names (A, B, and C).

 However, if it only takes 3 half steps to traverse from the first note (the root note) to the next, then it is considered a minor third.
 If it takes 4 half steps to traverse from the first note (the root note) to the next, then it is considered a major third.